bocodigitalmedia/boco-sourced/README.md

     event = revision.events[0]

-Each event will hold a reference to the resource:
+The revision's properties should be copied to the event:

     assert.equal 'Users', event.domain
     assert.equal 'User', event.resourceType